-Table 2-6 CICS Adapter-Specific Installation Prompts and Responses
+Table 2-6 VSAM Adapter-Specific Installation Prompts and Responses

-Screen Response ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI]: Enter the CICS EXCI load library name only if you do not want the default PLEASE CONFIRM (YES/NO/QUIT) [YES]: Confirm the entered details ENTER THE ISPF LOAD LIBRARY NAME [ISP.SISPLOAD] : Enter the ISPF load library name only if you do not want the default PLEASE CONFIRM (YES/NO/QUIT) [YES]: Confirm the entered details ENTER THE OUTPUT CLASS FOR INSTALLATION OUTPUT [A]: Enter the output class for Oracle Connect output.
+Screen Response DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH VSAM UNDER CICS (YES/NO) [NO]: Answer YES to this prompt if you want to access VSAM data under CICS.
+ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI]: If you responded YES to working with VSAM under CICS, then enter the CICS EXCI load library name only if you do not want the default.
+PLEASE CONFIRM (YES/NO/QUIT) [YES]: If you responded YES to working with VSAM under CICS, then confirm the entered details.
+ENTER THE ISPF LOAD LIBRARY NAME [ISP.SISPLOAD] : Enter the ISPF load library name only if you do not want the default.
+PLEASE CONFIRM (YES/NO/QUIT) [YES]: Confirm the entered details ENTER THE OUTPUT CLASS FOR INSTALLATION OUTPUT [A]: Enter the output class for Oracle Connect output.
 Assigning a device which is set on HOLD prevents the loss of log information when the Oracle Connect started tasks finish (the default is A).
 DO YOU WANT TO USE THE DEFAULT JOB CARD Y/N [Y] A job card is displayed.
 If you want to use a replacement card, then it must be entered as it will appear in the job.
 You can enter up to six lines.
 Enter a blank card to end input.
 If you do not enter a card, then the Oracle Connect default card is used.